meow-io/slick/README.md

 Each member of a SESSION maintains a sequence number which is used when sending messages directly between them.
 As well, each member maintains a record of which messages have been acked by the other member.
 Each member must also retain the last group description sent by the other party.

+If any stage of either handshake fails, implementors SHOULD ignore that error and allow further attempts.
+Failure to do so would allow a deny-of-service by sending invalid messages during the handshake process.
 In the event of a SESSION already being established between two MEMBERSHIPS, any further attempts to initiate a SESSION SHOULD be ignored.
 Failure to do would allow the SESSION to be hijacked in the case where a private intro key is lost.

 #### 6.5.1.
 Jpake handshake